 The assessment usually takes from two to four hours (which includes a break).
 The assessment takes this long so that we can really understand your whole life and history and be able to put your difficulties into context.

 We ask that, if you can, you bring with you someone who knows you well (like a family member or friend) who can provide more information about your difficulties and also support you in the assessment.
 The assessment will involve gaining information about your background (i.e. schooling and physical health) and a diagnostic assessment.

 Following the assessment, a report will be sent out to yourself and your GP.

 If a diagnosis is made, we can offer treatment and further support.

 - Medication for ADHD in line with national and international research into the condition

-- Psychological training to help understand and master some of the ways ADHD affects people, for example administration, time management, and how to make the most of medication
+- Psycho-social interventions to help understand and master some of the ways ADHD affects people, for example administration, time management, and how to make the most of medication

 - Peer support and skills group where you can meet other people with ADHD and learn from then and the specialist team about techniques to help you in the real world managing the symptoms of ADHD.

 We welcome enquiries from anyone who wants to know about the service or about ADHD in general